Royal Opera House Access Membership

 At least one wheelchair space and companion seat will be retained for sale with the Friday Rush Tickets from 1pm on the preceding Friday – please see the Friday Rush section below for further details.
 Please note that the wheelchair Friday Rush Ticket and companion is available for standard ROH Main Auditorium productions only, not Gala performances or those by a visiting company.

-There are also two spaces for wheelchair users in the Clore Studio, situated on the left of row A.
+There are also two spaces for wheelchair users in the Clore Studio, situated on the centre-right of row A.

 When booking wheelchair spaces, please inform the Box Office of any further specific requirements.
 Our Box Office and Front of House staff can also advise you on approximate distances between the main foyer, the auditorium, bar facilities, exits and access toilets.

-The Box Office and Royal Opera House Shop are situated on the corner of Russell Street / Bow Street.
+The Box Office Ticket Sales desk is situated on the corner of Russell Street / Bow Street.
 The Information Desk, Same-Day Ticket Collection, and the Cloakroom are all situated at the Main Entrance on the corner of Floral Street / Bow Street.
 Counter heights at the Box Office, and most of the bars are designed to be accessible for wheelchair users, except the Paul Hamlyn Hall bar where there is also a waiter service available to wheelchair users.

 Restaurant and Bars